-More than 3,500 confirmed or suspected cases of Monkeypox — a rare viral disease seldom detected outside of Africa — have been reported in 50 countries on 4 continents in the past month.
-The seemingly instantaneous emergence of the virus in random populations across the world has alarmed scientists and sent them racing for answers.
+More than 50,000+ confirmed or suspected cases of Monkeypox — a rare viral disease seldom detected outside of Africa — have been reported in 89 cities on 7 continents as of this reading.
+Over 20,000+ are in the United States.
+The seemingly instantaneous emergence of the virus in random populations across the globe has alarmed scientists to declare national and public health emergencies around the world.

 Monkeypox was first identified in 1958 among laboratory monkeys in Denmark but jumped to humans in the Democratic Republic of the Congo in 1970.
 The virus has been endemic or isolated in West Africa for 60 years, until now.

 Symptoms begin with fever, headache, muscle pains, swollen lymph nodes and fatigue.
 It’s followed by a rash that blisters and crusts over.
 The incubation process is approximately 2-10 days, and symptoms typically last 2-4 weeks.
 A relative of smallpox, it spreads by an animal bite or scratch, from handling wild meat, contaminated objects, the exchange of bodily fluids or close contact with an infected person.
 The mortality rate is 5%

 Appearing suddenly, in divergent regions around the world, suggests the virus may be spreading silently — a fact that Andrea McCollum, an epidemiologist who heads the US Centers for Disease Control and Prevention calls “deeply concerning.”

 Another puzzle is why almost all of the case clusters include men aged 20–50, the majority of whom identify as LGBTQ.
 Although monkeypox isn’t known to be sexually transmitted, sexual activity certainly constitutes close contact, says Anne Rimoin, an epidemiologist at the University of California Los Angeles, who has studied monkeypox in the Democratic Republic of the Congo for more than a decade.